The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Framework and tools

 in probability for the topology of uniform convergence on all compact intervals.
 Recall from (\ref{ladderdef}) the definition of the stopping times $(\mathtt{H}_p)_{p\in \mathbb N}$.
 Then, (\ref{luka_func_cauchy}) implies for all $x\in [0, \infty)$ that

 in probability.
 Namely the law of $\mathtt{H}_1$ is \emph{relatively stable} (see e.g.~\cite[Section 8.8 $\S$ 1]{RegVar}).
-Since the total size of a $\GW(\mu)$-tree $\tau$ has the same distribution as $\mathtt{H}_1$ (by Proposition \ref{luka_GW} $(iii)$), the law of $\# \tau$ is thus relatively stable.
-By use of Berger \cite[Theorem 2.4 and Lemma 4.3]{berger_cauchy} and Kortchemski \& Richier \cite[Proposition 12]{KRcauchy}, we get the following. \begin{lemma} Let $\mu$ be a probability measure on $\mathbb N$ that satisfies (\ref{critimu}) and that belongs to the domain of attraction of a $1$-stable law.
+Since the total size of a $\GW(\mu)$-tree $\tau$ has the same distribution as $\mathtt{H}_1$ (by Proposition~\ref{luka_GW} $(iii)$), the law of $\# \tau$ is thus relatively stable.
+By use of Berger~\cite[Theorem 2.4 and Lemma 4.3]{berger_cauchy} and Kortchemski \& Richier~\cite[Proposition 12]{KRcauchy}, we get the following result. \begin{lemma} Let $\mu$ be a critical and non-trivial probability measure on $\mathbb N$ that belongs to the domain of attraction of a $1$-stable law.
 Let $\tau$ be a $\GW(\mu)$-tree.
 Then,